learn-co-students/hogwarts-dumbo-web-111819/README.md

 ## Project goals:

 * create an index displaying all hog tiles
+    - PigContainer with PigTiles
     * render each hog name and picture in a tile
-* show the hog's details upon a user's click
 * filter the hogs that are greased
 * sort the hogs based on name
 * sort the hogs based on weight

+* show the hog's details upon a user's click
 * BONUS: allow users to hide hogs (not delete them, just hide them from view!)
 * BONUS: bring in pig gifs from an API
 * BONUS: implement [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog